rwieruch/blog_robinwieruch_content/blog/next-prisma-sqlite/index.md

 A short tutorial about setting up a Next.js application with Prisma and SQLite.
 I decided to write this tutorial, because many of my other Next.js tutorials depend on a database and I want to reference it.
 Why this ORM and database?
 Prisma is a great tool to interact with databases and SQLite is a simple database to get started with.

-*Currently I am working on a new course called **["The Road to Next"](https://www.road-to-next.com/)** which will hopefully match the popularity of **The Road to React**.
-We will create a full-stack Next application which goes all the way from fundamental React knowledge to accessing a serverless database.
-I am more than excited to share all my knowledge about Next.js with you. **If you are interested**, check out the website and join the waitlist.*

 <LinkCollection
   label="This tutorial is part 1 of 2 in this series." links={[